This blog article is not updated. For our latest Covid-19 Preparedness & Response Updates please visit our page castlecraig.co.uk/coronavirus

 The separate admissions unit, Kirkurd Unit, was created in response to the unprecedented Coronavirus pandemic and the increased demand on NHS resources and closure of Private and NHS detox beds and rehab clinics around the UK.

 The Kirkurd Unit strives for enhanced Covid-19 screening at all stages of admission and detox and a 7 day social distancing period before admission to the main clinic of Castle Craig.

 With our unique location, 50 acres of land, away from crowded urban areas, our clinically proven treatment programme and duty of care to our patients, we are ideally suited to provide this service.

-This dedicated unit was pioneered by our Major Incident COVID-19 Response Team, led by Dr Margaret McCann, CEO, Professor Jonathan Chick, Medical Director and Janice Stewart, Operations Manager.
+This dedicated unit was pioneered by our Major Incident COVID-19 Response Team, led by Dr Margaret McCann, CEO and Professor Jonathan Chick, Medical Director.

 Screening and Admission